Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups

-In Definition \ref{cyc} we saw a division of hyperbolic isometries into a trichotomy of elliptic/loxodromic/parabolic elements.
-Note that we still have this trichotomy for a group acting on an arbtitrary metric space $X$: elliptic elements have bounded orbits, loxodromic elements have orbits which quasi-isometrically embed in $X$ and everything else is a parabolic element.
-However in general we might not have a nice description of how these isometries act on the boundary of $X$ (indeed there might not even be a suitable boundary of $X$).
+In Definition \ref{cyc} we saw a division of isometries into a trichotomy of elliptic/loxodromic/parabolic elements when the space is hyperbolic.
+Note that we still have this trichotomy for a group acting on an arbitrary metric space $X$: elliptic elements have bounded orbits, loxodromic elements have orbits which quasi-isometrically embed in $X$ and everything else is a parabolic element.
+In general we might not have a nice description of how these isometries act on the boundary of $X$ (indeed there might not even be a suitable boundary of $X$).
 However we do have a simple way of classifying an element of a group acting on a finite product of metric spaces preserving factors if we know how this element is behaving on each of the factors. \begin{lem} Let $G$ act on the product of metric spaces $P=X_1\times \ldots\times X_r$ by isometries preserving factors and take $g=(g_1,\ldots ,g_r)\in G$ where $g_i$ acts isometrically on $X_i$.
 Then:\\ (i) $g$ acts elliptically on $P$ if and only if $g_i$ acts elliptically on $X_i$ for each $1\leq i\leq r$.\\ (ii) $g$ acts loxodromically on $P$ if and only if there is some $i$ where $g_i$ acts loxodromically on $X_i$.\\ (iii) $g$ acts parabolically on $P$ if and only if no $g_i$ acts loxodromically on $X_i$ but some $g_i$ acts parabolically on $X_i$. \end{lem} \begin{proof} The first case is straightforward to establish in both directions, just by using the fact that if in the product space $P=X_1\times \ldots \times X_r$ we have points $x=(x_1,\ldots ,x_r)$ and $y=(y_1,\ldots ,y_r)$ then $d_{X_i}(x_i,y_i)\leq d_P(x,y)$.